Azure-Samples/contoso-creative-writer/README.md

     azd up
     ```

     This project uses `gpt-35-turbo-0613` and `gpt-4-1106-Preview` which may not be available in all Azure regions.
 Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and select a region during deployment accordingly.
 For this project we recommend East US 2.

+5. Install the necessary Python packages:

+    ```
+    src/api
+    pip install -r requirements.txt
+    ```

+Once the above steps are completed you can jump straight to [testing the sample](#testing-the-sample).

 ### VS Code Dev Containers